 So what I am using?

-After all my testing I’m even more confused than before I started!
 As I mentioned above I think rotation is key.
-I am going to incorporate Visions glass cookware after testing one more time.
-I am going to keep using my Le Crueset that I’ve tested to be free from lead and cadmium on the inside.
-I’m going to hope that Finex fixes their brass knob and then continue to use cast iron as a staple in our house.
+I use Visions glass cookware, my cast iron Le Crueset that I’ve tested to be free from lead and cadmium on the inside, and Finex.
+I am going to try a few more options and will report back if I add anything to our rotation.
 Do you have a favorite non-toxic cookware that I missed?
 If so, please let me know!

 Disclaimer: I use affiliate links at times.
 It doesn’t cost you any more but does help support my time running my blog and this page.
 Other affiliate links might get you a discount which is a win, win!
 I appreciate you supporting my links as a way to help me offset my time by bringing info to you.
 I will never be swayed financially, and I will only post products and companies that I would, and do, personally use for my family.